quicwg/ops-drafts/draft-ietf-quic-manageability.md

 {{?QUIC-HTTP}} at the time of this writing; however, many other applications are currently being defined and deployed over QUIC, so an assumption that all QUIC traffic is HTTP/3 is not valid.
-HTTP over QUIC uses UDP port 443 by default, although URLs referring to resources available over HTTP over QUIC may specify alternate port numbers.
+HTTP over QUIC uses UDP port 443 by default, although URLs referring to resources available over HTTP/3 may specify alternate port numbers.
 Simple assumptions about whether a given flow is using QUIC based upon a UDP port number may therefore not hold;
 see also {{?RFC7605}} section 5.